Skip to main content

 Generally OK if:

-• You’re not seated at the bar
+• You are not seated at the bar

 Not OK if:

-• You’re sitting at the bar itself
+• You are sitting at the bar itself

-• Primary business is alcohol service
+• The main business is alcohol service

 Private Businesses (Not Posted)

-Legal but risky:
+Legal, but risky:

-• You can carry unless posted
+• You can carry unless the business posts a sign

-Best practice: Concealed means concealed.
-Don’t advertise.
+Best practice: Keep it concealed.
+Don’t draw attention.

 Churches and Places of Worship